vuethemes/electra/README.md

 ## 📫&nbsp; Have a question?
 Want to chat?
 Ran into a problem?

 You can reach out to us anytime for support!
-We are happy to help. [yourfriends@vuethemes.org](mailto:yourfriends@vuethemes.org).
+We are happy to help [yourfriends@vuethemes.org](mailto:yourfriends@vuethemes.org).

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?